John-Wael/ElevvoPathways-Internship-Tasks/README.md

 # ElevvoPathways - Machine Learning Internship Tasks 🚀

 This repository contains machine learning projects completed as part of my internship with **Elevvo Pathways**.
-Each task is designed to explore core ML concepts like regression, clustering, classification, and forecasting using real-world datasets.
+Each task is designed to explore core ML concepts like regression, clustering, and classification using real-world datasets.

 ---